Featured Programs

 Study abroad programs offered at all UW campuses are available to UW Bothell students.
 This page features a list of all opportunities led by UW Bothell Faculty.
 For full UW lists, visit the following directories:

-*All 2025 programs are pending approval.
+*Some programs are pending approval.
 Details are subject to change.

 Summer Quarter 2025

-Nursing India: Population Health in a Developing Country
+India: Population Health in a Cultural Context

 Led by Linda Eaton and Jamie Shirley, NHS | 12 credits